Lobelia erinus is commonly grown in window boxes or around the edges of gardens as an edging plant.

 Eggs and larvae are signs of red spider mite infestations.

 The leaves of annual Lobelia may also start to turn brown or bronze before falling off as the mites take nutrition from the plant.

 Mist the plant with cold water to help prevent attacks or stop minor infestations.
 If the problem gets severe, try using insecticide.

 Suggested Uses For Blue Lobelia

-The trailing variety looks great growing over a hanging basket or window box.
+The trailing Lobelia erinus variety looks great growing in hanging baskets or window box.

-The edging lobelia works well for edging around garden beds or tubs, massed as a ground cover, used in rock gardens or bring color to a small balcony.
+The edging variety works well for edging around garden beds or tubs, massed as a ground cover, used in rock gardens or bring color to a small balcony.